esaruoho/paketti-manual/paketti_updates.md

 ---
 ### 2025-01-30 - esaruoho

 Improvement: the Dynamic Views now no longer forces Sample Recorder to be hidden while recording!
-And all the (instrument box, disk browser, adv. edit, pattern matrix, sample recorder stuff) can now be set to <change nothing> <show> <hide>
+And all the (instrument box, disk browser, adv. edit, pattern matrix, sample recorder stuff) can now be set to `<change nothing>`, `<show>`,  `<hide>`
-another one for <@840842258336841748>
 Closes https://github.com/esaruoho/paketti/issues/687 & https://github.com/esaruoho/paketti/issues/620
 this unfortunately means that your settings will need to be re-created.
 ![](attachments/2025-01-30_Screenshot_2025-01-31_at_0.03.46.png)